grandparkla/beta/programs/sunday-sessions.markdown

   <img src="/uploads/programs/sunday-sessions-poster-top.png" alt="Sunday Sessions" height="500" />
 </figure> -->

-## Location
+## Where

-Grand Park’s **Performance Lawn** _(between Grand and Hill)_
+Grand Park’s [Performance Lawn](/performance-lawn/) between Grand Avenue and Hill Street

 <p class="action" markdown="1">
 [Directions to the Park](/directions/)
 </p>

-## Cost
+## Free /<br />Gratis

 This is a _free_ event.
 There’s no cost to attend.

-## About

-Dance and music are the centerpiece for every hot summer party.
-For its seventh summer, _Grand Park’s Sunday Sessions_ hosts L.A.’s finest House music curators and DJs on select Sundays from June through September.

 <figure>
   <img src="/uploads/programs/sunday-sessions-1.jpg" alt="Sunday Sessions August 2018 crowd shot" height="500" />
 </figure>

+## DJ<span style="text-transform: none;">s</span><br />Dancing

+Dance and music are the centerpiece for every hot summer party.
+For its seventh summer, _Grand Park’s Sunday Sessions_ hosts L.A.’s finest House music curators and DJs on select Sundays from June through September.

 This popular series of free outdoor dance parties will celebrate the contribution of Los Angeles artists to the American-originated, globally embraced art form of House music.

 Guests can picnic or purchase food from food trucks and cocktails from the bar (21+ only) and enjoy the sounds of summer in a beautiful setting right in the heart of Downtown L.A.

-<h2 style="text-align: center; grid-column: 1/-1;">Flashback video to Sunday Sessions 2018!</h2>
+### Flashback video to Sunday Sessions 2018!

 <figure class="feature">
 <div data-aspect-ratio="1280/720">